 NEHGS designates only a portion of its cumulative investment return for support of operations; the remainder is retained to support operations of future years and to offset potential market declines.
 Massachusetts state law allows NEHGS to appropriate as much of the net appreciation as is prudent considering NEHGS's long and short-term needs, present and anticipated financial requirements, expected total return on its investments, price level trends, and general economic conditions.
-Under NEHGS's spending policy, 4% of the trailing twelve-quarter average of the fair value of the investments at the beginning of each of the previous three fiscal years is appropriated to support operations for the years ended August 31, 2022 and 2021.
+Under NEHGS's spending policy, 4% of the trailing twelve-quarter average of the fair value of the investments at the beginning of each of the previous three fiscal years is appropriated to support operations for the years ended August 31, 2023 and 2022.
 In the event of a significant market decline, NEHGS will consider all factors relevant to the stated goal in determining any change to the appropriation as allowed by UPMIFA.
-During the years ended August 31, 2022 and 2021, \$1,095,976 and \$1,080,516, respectively, of investment returns were appropriated under this spending policy and is reflected as investment return designated for current operations in the accompanying statements of activities.
+During the years ended August 31, 2023 and 2022, \$1,181,000 and \$1,095,976, respectively, of investment returns were appropriated under this spending policy and are reflected as investment return designated for current operations in the accompanying statements of activities.

 In accordance with standards pertaining to Accounting for Certain Investments Held by Not-for-Profit Organizations and Massachusetts State Law, accumulated un-appropriated appreciation on donor restricted investments that are perpetual in nature are included in net assets with donor restrictions.
-As of August 31, 2022 and 2021, there was cumulative appreciation of donor restricted endowment net assets of \$523,142 and \$5,128,053, respectively (see page 13).
+As of August 31, 2023 and 2022, there was cumulative appreciation of donor restricted endowment net assets of \$685,176 and \$523,142, respectively.